geoscixyz/gpg/content/magnetics/magnetics_buried_dipole.rst

 magnetic dipole can be explored using the UBC-GIF magnetic dipole Java applet;
 click here_ to start it in a separate browser window.
 Be sure to read the description and instructions below the applet before using it.
-This tool shows you a surface map of the total field anomaly, \\(B_t\\), after you specify the inclination, declination, and strength of the inducing field, the depth of the buried dipole, and the strength of the buried dipole's magnetic moment, **m** (which is proportional to its magnetic susceptibility and the inducing field strength).
-Recall from the introduction that the  induced magnetization in a material is related to its susceptibility via \\(\\vec{M} =\\kappa \\vec{H}
+This tool shows you a surface map of the total field anomaly, :math:`B_t`, after you specify the inclination, declination, and strength of the inducing field, the depth of the buried dipole, and the strength of the buried dipole's magnetic moment, **m** (which is proportional to its magnetic susceptibility and the inducing field strength).
+Recall from the introduction that the induced magnetization in a material is related to its susceptibility via :math:`\vec{M} =\kappa
-\\) and the magnetic moment is a volume integral of the magnetic susceptibility.
+\vec{H}` and the magnetic moment is a volume integral of the magnetic susceptibility.

 .. _here: http://www.eos.ubc.ca/courses/eosc350/content/methods/meth_3/magdipole/dipoleapp.html